tanben/genai-projects/neo4j-rad-proj/README.md

 # LaunchDarkly Custom Roles and Permissions Query Tool

-This Python application demonstrates how to use the Ollama language model and the Neo4j graph database to query and retrieve information about custom roles and permissions in LaunchDarkly.
+This Python application demonstrates how to use the Ollama language model and the Neo4j graph database to query and retrieve information about LaunchDarkly custom roles and permissions.

 ## Features